Rocky779/Banking-Application/README.md

 "Account removed".
 * After that I once again viewed the existing accounts hence the event "Account information displayed" is shown.
 * Then after saving the changes to file, I exited the banking application.

+## Phase 4 Task 3
+* In the BankAccount and ListBankAccount classes, I believe cohesion is decently high as BankAccount calls only focuses on functions and manipulating an individual Bank account whereas ListBankAccount only focuses on managing the list of bank accounts and not every individual bank account.
+* In the BankApp and BankGui, the cohesion is low as each of these classes perform several functions related to multiple cohesive concepts.
+Cohesion can be improved here by splitting the class into several different classes where each class is centered around one cohesive concept.
+* Coupling is at a medium level in this application where classes have associations with each other , a change in one class does require a remote change, but the compiler warns the developer that the change is needed.

+* If I had more time for refactoring, I would do the following:
+* First in BankGui, for the performButton() function that allots action commands and action listeners to the buttons, I would perhaps create a separate function that takes a button, an action command, and the action listener and allots the buttons the action command and action listener by just calling the function for each button instead of separately adding action commands and action listeners.
+This can be done to reduce code duplication.
+* In BankApp , the displaying of choices and performing the respective functions of those choices could be split into another class.
+In BankGui, the creation of buttons and panels and the respective manipulations and designing of these buttons and panels can be split into separate classes that specifically perform those functions.
+* In Bank app the code block that is similar to as follows in runBank():

+System.out.println("Do you want to continue? enter y/n ");

+  String ch = sc.next();

+  if (ch.equals("n")) {

+  System.out.println("Thank you!You have successfully logged out");

+  break;

+Can be refactored as a single function and then that function that can be used multiple times instead of typing the same block of code multiple times as done in the runBank function.